CONTACT

 |

-Background: Our interest in nucleic acids is linked to their pivotal role as carriers of genetic information in all Kingdoms of Life.
-Thus, the genetic information of a eukaryotic cell is stored in the nucleus as double stranded DNA (dsDNA).
-The information is processed in a highly regulated, sequence-specific and catalytic manner to give multiple copies of a corresponding RNA transcript, which is processed and transported to the cytosol where it is used as a template for protein synthesis.
-Revolutionary advances in genome sequencing and nucleic acid biology over the past 15 years have led to a deeper understanding of the Central Dogma (DNA→RNA→protein).
-As a result, the biology of nucleic acids offers many avenues for exogenous modulation of gene expression, which can be exploited for applications in fundamental research, therapeutics and biotechnology.
-Development of chemically functionalized oligonucleoties that enable strong, specific and stable binding to nucleic acid targets of interest is at the center of these applications.
+Background: Nucleic acids play a pivotal role as carriers of genetic information in all Kingdoms of Life.
+The genetic information of a eukaryotic cell is stored in the nucleus as double-stranded DNA.
+The information is processed in a highly regulated, sequence-specific, and enzyme-mediated manner to give multiple copies of a corresponding RNA transcript, which is processed and transported to the cytosol where it is used as a template for protein synthesis.
+Major advances over the past 15 years, have revealed that the biology of nucleic acids offers many avenues for manipulation of gene expression, which can be exploited for applications in molecular biology, biotechnology and medicine.
+Development of chemically functionalized oligonucleoties that enable strong, specific and stable binding to nucleic acid targets of interest is at the center of these applications. |

 |